jaimeeespinola/CS-5001-Final-Project/README.md

 * patient weight - patient's weight in lbs
 * filename - the name of the drug library - must be a txt file

+To access a drug that is already in the library, try dopamine or moprphine (the more well known).

 ## Installation Instructions
 To run this project locally, download all files, **drug_library.py**, **app_user_inferface.py**, and **drug_library.txt**.
 Ensure that all files are saved in the directory in which you are working.
 The program will encounter an error if the drug_library file is not saved to the working directory.